 Dr Audrey Whitty

 One of the most respected museum curators in Europe.
 Audrey is Keeper of the Art and Industry Division, National Museum of Ireland and responsible for approx. 530,000 objects and leading all curatorial staff.
 She was also one of the lead curators in the world’s most important glass museum, The Corning Museum of Glass in New York in 2013 and 2014 where she managed their extensive collections of European and Asian glass, the first time ever a curator had been approached to manage and oversee both collection remits.
 She has also regularly lectured/taught in such faculties as the National University of Ireland.
 She is very enthusiastic recognizing that our collections are the finest worldwide after Corning and is delighted to participate in advising on all the museum requirements including exhibitions design and collecting policies.
 She has many contacts to draw on for any help required and will take on the responsibility for liaising with DMBC’s Keeper of Glass and in the future with the new Museum Manager at WHC.

-Greg has a lot of local knowledge and is currently Head of Operations at University of Birmingham Barber Institute of Fine Arts where he is responsible for the front of house team, security and commercial operations.
-He manages a team of 18 staff and leads on overall human resource management and volunteer recruitment.
-He is accountable for delivering the operational and capital budgets and for the commercial income generation through the shop, café and venue hire.
+Greg has a lot of local knowledge and was Head of Operations at University of Birmingham Barber Institute of Fine Arts where he was responsible for the front of house team, security and commercial operations.
+He managed a team of 18 staff and led on overall human resource management and volunteer recruitment.
+He was accountable for delivering the operational and capital budgets and for the commercial income generation through the shop, café and venue hire.
 He is very experienced in the management of museum building and is keen to take full responsibility for all the requirements of the building and will be liaising with the new Museum Manager accordingly in due course.